 Cardiff Astronomical Society

-Cardiff Astronomical Society CAS was founded in July 1975 by Dr. Bob Owens and Dave Powell at an 'out of London' meeting of the British Astronomical Association held at Dyffryn Gardens.
-The Society continues to develop its activities, ably supported by a very active and enthusiastic committee.
-Membership has increased steadily over the years to more than 300+ which certainly makes CAS one of the largest formally constituted amateur astronomical societies in the UK.
+Cardiff Astronomical Society (CAS) was founded in July 1975 by Dr. Bob Owens and Dave Powell at an 'out of London' meeting of the British Astronomical Association held at Dyffryn Gardens.
+The Society continues to develop its activities, recently applying and acquiring CIO (Charitable Incorporated Organisation) status.
+The Society is managed and guided by a Committee and a Board of Trustees.
+Membership has grown over the years and now stands at more than 350, making CAS one of the largest amateur astronomical societies in the UK.

 A series of talks is held on alternate Thursday evenings from September to July at Cardiff University Physics and Astronomy Department, members attending meetings usually number over 60 and on several occasions during the year over 100.
 The programme is varied and comprises of lectures, short talks and debates.
 The aim is to cater for all interests, at whatever level, beginner or advanced.
 The Society is able to attract the very best speakers from all over the UK and beyond.